MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > This feature became mainstream in PowerShell 7.2.

-When this experimental feature is enabled, error records redirected from native commands, like when using redirection operators (`2>&1`), are not written to the `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the redirected output.
+When this experimental feature is enabled, error records redirected from native commands, like when using redirection operators (`2>&1`), aren't written to the `$Error` variable and the preference variable `$ErrorActionPreference` doesn't affect the redirected output.

 Many native commands write to `stderr` as an alternative stream for additional information.
 This behavior can cause confusion when looking through errors or the additional output information can be lost to the user if `$ErrorActionPreference` is set to a state that mutes the output.

 When a native command has a non-zero exit code, `$?` is set to `$false`.
 If the exit code is zero, `$?` is set to `$true`.